m4bwav/markdown-plain-link-replacer/README.md

 ```

-The replacePlainLinks method has the following signature `replacePlainLinks(inputMarkdown, calllback, [hogan template])`.
+The replacePlainLinks method has the following signature `replacePlainLinks(inputMarkdown, calllback, [hoganTemplate])`.
 The hogan template is optional and uses the hogan.js templating engine to style the new markdown.
 For example, a template = `[{{title}}]({{url}}) from {{source}}` will produce
 `[Google](http://www.google.com) from google.com`